Adjuvant and neoadjuvant treatment of gastric cancer

 - Duke University Medical School

 The incidence of gastric cancer has been declining steadily since the 1930s, yet it remains a major cause of cancer death in the United States .
-The high mortality rate reflects the prevalence of advanced disease at presentation .
-In population-based series of Western populations, the five-year survival rate for patients with completely resected stage I gastric cancer is approximately 70 to 75 percent, while it drops to 35 percent or less for stage II disease and beyond (table 1) .
-These sobering results have spawned efforts to improve the treatment results for this group of patients using adjuvant (postoperative) or neoadjuvant (preoperative) therapies.
+The high mortality rate reflects the prevalence of advanced disease at presentation.
+In population-based series of Western populations, the five-year survival rate for patients with completely resected stage I gastric cancer is approximately 70 to 75 percent, and it drops to 35 percent or less for stage IIB disease and beyond (table 1 and figure 1).
 (See "Surgical management of invasive gastric cancer", section on 'Prognosis'.)

 This topic review will focus on adjuvant and neoadjuvant therapies for noncardia gastric cancer.
-The epidemiology, staging, and surgical treatment of gastric cancers and multimodality approaches for treatment of esophageal and EGJ tumors are covered separately.
-(See "Epidemiology of gastric cancer" and "Clinical features, diagnosis, and staging of gastric cancer" and "Surgical management of invasive gastric cancer" and "Radiation therapy, chemoradiotherapy, neoadjuvant approaches, and postoperative adjuvant therapy for localized cancers of the esophagus" and "Multimodality approaches to potentially resectable esophagogastric junction and gastric cardia adenocarcinomas".)
+The epidemiology, staging, and surgical treatment of invasive gastric cancers, the management of early gastric cancer (an adenocarcinoma that is restricted to the mucosa or submucosa, irrespective of lymph node metastasis [T1, any N]), and multimodality approaches for treatment of invasive thoracic esophageal cancers and cancers arising in the esophagogastric junction (EGJ) and proximal stomach (cardia) are covered separately.
+(See "Epidemiology of gastric cancer" and "Clinical features, diagnosis, and staging of gastric cancer" and "Surgical management of invasive gastric cancer" and "Early gastric cancer: Treatment, natural history, and prognosis" and "Radiation therapy, chemoradiotherapy, neoadjuvant approaches, and postoperative adjuvant therapy for localized cancers of the esophagus" and "Multimodality approaches to potentially resectable esophagogastric junction and gastric cardia adenocarcinomas".)

 OVERVIEW OF THE THERAPEUTIC APPROACH